Hoybaby/React-Blogger/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+This isn't very hard to do, all it takes is a couple of steps which can be shown in many tutorials with github pages.
+However when running a build folder, one needs to constantly erase and build when changes have been made.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**